wellmota/API_SOLID/README.md

 - [x] User must not be able to register with a duplicated email
 - [x] User must not be able to check-in twice a day
 - [x] User must not be able to check-in if they are far from 100m from the gym
-- [ ] Check-in can only be validated after 20 minutes after it has been created
+- [x] Check-in can only be validated after 20 minutes after it has been created
-- [ ] Check in can only be validated by admins
+- [x] Check in can only be validated by admins
-- [ ] Register Gyms is only available for Admins
+- [x] Register Gyms is only available for Admins

 ## RNF's (Requisitos não-funcionais)

 - [x] User password must be encryted
 - [x] Data must be persist into a PostgreSQL
 - [x] All lists must be paginated with 20 items per page
-- [ ] User must be identified by a JWT (JSON Web Token)
+- [x] User must be identified by a JWT (JSON Web Token)

 ## Use Cases Implemented

 ### User Management

 - **Register**: User registration with email validation and duplicate prevention
-- **Authenticate**: User authentication with credentials validation
+- **Authenticate**: User authentication with JWT token generation
 - **Get User Profile**: Retrieve logged-in user information

 ### Academy/Gym Management

 - **Create Academy**: Register new academies with comprehensive validation
-- **Create Gym**: Alternative gym creation method (legacy)
+- **Create Gym**: Admin-only gym creation with role-based access control
 - **Search Academy**: Search academies by name with advanced filtering and sorting
 - **Validate Academy Distance**: Check proximity for check-in validation

 ### Check-in System

 - **Check-in**: User check-in at academies with distance and frequency validation
+- **Validate Check-in**: Admin-only check-in validation with 20-minute timer
 - **Check-in History**: Comprehensive check-in history with pagination and filtering
 - **Fetch User Check-in History**: Alternative history retrieval method with summary statistics